tirtafarisaldi/Findy/README.md

 A repository for Kumparan frontend technical assessment, built with:

-React as a frontend view library
+- React as a frontend view library
-Redux as state management
+- Redux as state management
-Redux Thunk to return dispatch function from action creators React Bootstrap as UI Kit
+- Redux Thunk to return dispatch function from action creators
+- React Bootstrap as UI Kit
-Webpack as a module bundler
+- Webpack as a module bundler
+- React Router

 # How To Run